uvsmtid/vagrant-boxes/windows-server-2012-R2-gui/readme.md

-As soon as installation was completed, in response to prompt for administrator password `Vagrant2012!` was used (to pass through password complexity requirements) as initial password.
+As soon as installation was completed, in response to prompt for administrator password `Vagrant2012!` was used (to pass through password complexity requirements).

-The passwords are subsequently disabled.
+TODO: Update box and change password to trivial `vagrant`.

 The following steps were completed in accordance with [official requirements][1] listed by Vagrant for Windows.